Uddhav-Mishra/map_reduce/README.md

 - **Granular locks** : A granular lock can be introduced instead of one complete lock for protecting all map and reduce coordinator state variables.
 - **Gflags** : Use gflags to define configurable constants like prefix of file name used in worker, no. of reduce tasks, periodic function time delay etc.
 - **Improve test-mr.sh** for early exit test : wait -n does not work properly on mac to wait for any completed process.
 Currently waiting for one of the started worker processes instead of any of the worker process to finish.
-- **Coordinator crashes** : Dealing with coordinator crashes in a better way.
+- **Coordinator crashes** : Dealing with coordinator crashes by storing coordinator state in a file.